Levis Reading Prize

 Criteria

-Entries must have been published within the 2023 calendar year.
+Entries must have been published within the 2026 calendar year.
 Entries from vanity presses or self-published works are not eligible.
 Because judges for the contest will come from the faculty of the VCU MFA Creative Writing Program, entries from VCU program graduates and affiliates are not eligible.
+The competition is not limited to U.S. citizens.
+However, because winners are supported in their travel to Richmond, all poets who win the award must be in residence in the U.S., as international travel can not be funded.

 Nomination / Submission Instructions